People of the Dominican Republic: 2022 census

 Dominican people in the town of Moca.

-A previous survey published in 2021, shows similar results with 74% of Dominicans self-identified as mixed (Indio (Note: The term "indio" in the Dominican Republic is not associated with people of indigenous ancestry but people of mixed ancestry or skin color between light and dark) 45%, mulatto/moreno 25%, mestizo/jabao 2%), 18% as white, 8% black, and 0.5% as "other".
+A previous survey published in 2021, shows this results(Indio (Note: The term "indio" in the Dominican Republic is not associated with people of indigenous ancestry but people of mixed ancestry or skin color between light and dark) 45%, Afro-Dominicans/moreno(term used as an euphemism for black) 25%, jabao 2%, 18% as white, 8% Afro-Dominicans, and 0.5% as "other".

 Previously, in the 1996 electoral roll, 82.5% of the adult population were Indio, 7.55% white, 4.13% black, and 2.3% mulatto.
 Other estimates puts the Dominican population at 60% mixed, 35% black, and 5% white.

 Other groups in the country include the descendants of West Asians—mostly Lebanese, Syrians and Palestinians.
 A smaller, yet significant presence of East Asians (primarily ethnic Chinese and Japanese) can also be found throughout the population.
 Dominicans are also composed of Sephardic Jews that were exiled from Spain and the Mediterranean area in 1492 and 1497, coupled with other migrations dating to the 1700s and during the Second World War contribute to Dominican ancestry.

 In recent times, Dominican and Puerto Rican researchers identified in the current Dominican population the presence of genes belonging to the aborigines of the Canary Islands (commonly called Guanches).
 These types of genes have also been detected in Puerto Rico.